-I DNCERNING ARRANGING, PARTICIPATING IN, MANAGING4AND JUDGING OBEDIENCE TRIALS ### PETITIONS
+l.
+RUL LES CONCERNING ARRANGING, PARTICIPATING IN, MANAGING AND J UDGING

+ОВІ EDIENCE TRIALS AND COMPETITIONS 4

 1. Arranging official obedience trials and competitions 4

 2. National rules and guidelines concerning obedience trials 4

-3. Eligibility to participate in participate in obedience classes 5
+3. Eligibility to participate in obedience classes 5

-3.1 Health 5
+3.1 L Health 5

-3.2 Antidoping and vaccination regulations 5
+3.2 1 0

-3.3 Aggressiveness 5
+3.3 55

-3.4 Bitches in season and bitches in breeding 6
+3.4 8

-3.5 Changes in appearance 6
+3.5

-3.6 Spayed or neutered dogs 6

-3.7 Examining the dogs 6
+3.6 3.7 1 /

-3.8 Other regulations 6
+3.8

-4. Eligibility to judge obedience competitions 7
+3.8 4.
+Eligibility to judge obedience competitions

-5. Chief steward 7
+5. Chief steward

-6. Management of the competition 7
+6. Management of the competition

-7. Handler's obligations and dog's equipment.
-7
+7. Handler's obligations and dog's equipment

-8. Dog's behaviour / Disqualification 8
+8. Dog's behaviour / Disqualification

-9. Other regulations 9
+9. Other regulations

-II PRACTICA AL ARRANGEMENTS AND EQUIPMENT .10
+II.
+PRA ACTICAL ARRANGEMENTS AND EQUIPMENT 10

-10. Layout of the competition .10
+10. Layout of the competition

-11. Number of competitors and time allocated for judging per day .10
+11. Number of competitors and time allocated for judging per day

-12. Size of the obedience ring and quantities of the exercises .10
+12. Size of the obedience ring and quantities of the exercises

-13. Equipment .11
+13. Equipment

-Ш CLASSES, EXERCISES AND COEFFICIENTS .14
+III.
+CLA ASSES, EXERCISES AND COEFFICIENTS 14

-IV GRADES, AWARDS, MOVING UP AND MOVING DOWN .16
+IV. .
+GR/ ADES, AWARDS, MOVING UP AND MOVING DOWN 16

-14.1 Grades and points .16
+14. .1 Grades and points 16

-14.2 Failing and disqualification .16
+.2 Failing and disqualification

-14.3 Moving up and moving down .17
+14. .3 Moving up and moving down 17

-15. Obedience Champion and International Obedience Certificate FCI-CACIOB .19
+15. Obedience Champion and International Obedience Certificate FCI-CACIOB 18

-15.1 National Obedience Champion .19
+15. ·

+15. .2 International Obedience Certificate (FCI-CACIOB) 19

+V. GEN NERAL RULES AND GUIDELINES FOR PERFORMING AND JUDGING THE EXERCISE S 20

+16. General guidelines for performing and judging all exercises 20

+16. .1 Performing the exercises 20

+16. .2 Judging the exercises 26